 Steve Meretzky: Biography

 Steve began his game career as a tester, at the legendary adventure game company Infocom, in 1981.
-A year later, he began designing games, and has been doing so continuously for more than a quarter century.
+A year later, he began designing games, and has been doing so continuously for more than a third of a century.

 His first game for Infocom was Planetfall, celebrated in the annals of gaming for its lovable robot sidekick character, Floyd.
 Other Infocom titles by Steve include Zork Zero, Leather Goddesses of Phobos, A Mind Forever Voyaging, and The Hitchhiker's Guide to the Galaxy.
 The latter was a collaboration with Douglas Adams, author of the original work.

-Following the demise of Infocom, Steve wrote a number of games for Legend Entertainment, including Superhero League of Hoboken and the Spellcasting trilogy, which featured the adventures of a would-be sorcerer at a university for teaching magic.
-(And, ahem, this was a good 8 years or so before the first Harry Potter book...)
+Following the demise of Infocom, Steve wrote a number of games for Legend Entertainment, including Superhero League of Hoboken and the Spellcasting trilogy, which featured the adventures of a would-be sorcerer at a school for teaching magic.
+(And, ahem, this was 8 years or so before the first Harry Potter book...)

 In 1994, Steve co-founded Boffo Games, along with fellow MIT alums Mike Dornbrook and Leo DaCosta.
 During its 3 year existence, Boffo produced two notable games: The Space Bar, a hilarious graphic adventure game, and Hodj 'n' Podj, a collection of mini-games set in a whimsical fairy tale world, presaging the entire casual game explosion that was to follow in another 5 years or so.

 Steve has also worked for publishing giant THQ, for mobile game developer Floodgate Entertainment, and for Blue Fang Games, the creator of the Zoo Tycoon series.
-He is currently VP of Game Design for Playdom, the leading provider of games for MySpace and other social networks.
 Steve has done consulting work for companies throughout the game industry, including Blizzard, Harmonix, Disney, Electronic Arts, Activision, Microprose, and Hasbro.

 [Back to Home Page]